koda_validate

 • named_tuple_cls (Type[TypeVar(_NTT, bound= NamedTuple)]) – A dataclass class

-• overrides (Optional[Dict[str, Validator[Any]]], default: None) – a dict whose keys define explicit validators
+• overrides (Optional[dict[str, Validator[Any]]], default: None) – a dict whose keys define explicit validators

 • validate_object (Optional[Callable[[TypeVar(_NTT, bound= NamedTuple)], Union[CoercionErr, ContainerErr, ExtraKeysErr, IndexErrs, KeyErrs, MapErr, MissingKeyErr, PredicateErrs[Any], SetErrs, TypeErr, ValidationErrBase, UnionErrs, None]]], default: None) – is run if all keys have been validated individually.
 If it returns None, then there were no errors; otherwise it should return ErrType